KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 confidence interval closest to minimum value (0.36) and, OSM-S-169 and OSM-S-170 were the next 2 compounds with closer to the minimum value.
 Another observation made from the predictions were, the runs which had predictions closer to minimum value included features ranging in values 75 - 95, while the converse of it is not true ( Not all runs which included features in that value range predicted less potency value).
+See [this visual](https://kate-young.github.io/KSUMalaria_Visualizations/) for the full test results.

 ## Feature importance analysis